Weetynn/payroll-system/README.md

     ▪️ Document assumptions, functions, and design decisions (including pseudocode).

     ▪️ Run extensive testing, covering valid, boundary, and error cases, with screenshots for demonstration.

+## 💡 Proposed Improvements

+    ▪️ Implement a delete payslip procedure to remove individual payslips.

+    ▪️ Refine the viewEmployee function by ordering records for easier access.